 In The Care Manifesto, Segal and the rest of the Care Collective hold up another ideal to counter that of independence: namely, the ideal of “universal care”.
 “This isn’t just about seeing our shared vulnerabilities and our interdependence and the fact that we all need care,” Segal told me.
 “It’s also about seeing that care needs to operate in all spheres of life, from the family and domestic life through to people being given the resources they need to care well, within healthy communities, which depend upon a sustainable world.”

-The manifesto lists a whole host of changes that would be necessary to get us to a world of universal care, from creating ample public space where people can meet and help each other out to less consumption and more sharing of resources, Healthcare provision must become a public matter again, governments need to sign on to enabling us all to take better care of the Earth;
+The manifesto lists a whole host of changes that would be necessary to get us to a world of universal care, from creating ample public space where people can meet and help each other out to less consumption and more sharing of resources, to strengthening local democracies.
+Healthcare provision must become a public matter again, governments need to sign on to the Green New Deal, enabling us all to take better care of the Earth; and borders should be opened up so that we can take better care of migrants.

 If it sounds like a lot, it is.
 Reading the manifesto made me feel excited and exhausted at the same time.